Demi-urge/menace_sandbox/docs/db_router.md

 ## Scope filtering

-Queries against shared tables accept a ``scope`` argument to control cross- instance visibility.
+Queries against shared tables accept a ``scope`` argument to control cross- instance visibility. ``global`` retrieves entries from other Menace instances, while ``all`` removes filtering entirely.
 The parameter accepts:

 - ``"local"`` – only records created by the current menace
 - ``"global"`` – records from other menace instances